Kubernetes

 Configure the Admin Layer

-helm install admin nuodb/admin --set nuocollector.enabled=true
+helm upgrade --install admin nuodb/admin --set nuocollector.enabled=true

 NAME: admin